mahaloz/ctf-wiki-en/docs/misc/traffic/protocols/HTTPS.md

 Open the PCAP file in Wireshark, you will find `TLS` encrypted data.

-We are given `server.key.insecure` key, so we need to import that key in order to decrypt the packets.
+We are given the `server.key.insecure` key, so we need to import that key in order to decrypt the packets.

 There are two ways to get to the `TLS` Preferences page: